dondxniel/acid-ui/README.md

 ## FEATURES

-1. Animated Renders: This is a component wrapper that is used to render a component in an animated manner when they come into view.
-A use case for this is if you want elements to only get rendered when their within view and you want them to have a dramatic, animated render-like fade-in or zoom-in.
+1. Animated Renders: This is a component wrapper that is used to render a component with whatever specified type of animation.
+A use case for this is if you want components to get rendered to the UI in a smooth, calm fashion.
 2. Animation hook: This is a hook that programmatically causes your elements to animate in certain ways.
 A use case for this is if you're trying to make a form input 'wobble' if a certain character is being entered.

 ## INSTALLATION